 Tooth Extraction Treatment

 Tooth extractions are necessary to remove impacted wisdom teeth, severely decayed teeth, or overcrowded teeth.
 Many patients may think that the tooth extraction procedure causes severe pain.
 However, tooth extractions are used to alleviate the pain caused by infection, impaction, or overcrowding.
-We also use local anesthetic for a pain-free treatment.
+We also use local anesthetics for a pain-free treatment.

 Custom Mouthguard